 In addition to a VAR being highly accessible, they also tend to interact with the customer in a nurturing manner.
 Because one of the primary goals of a VAR is to help the customer to maximize the potential of the product, service personnel will walk alongside the customer throughout the process.
 They will provide one on one support potentially even customizing the product to fit the customer’s specific needs, as emphasized by one of our Senior Developers, Phillip Cormier, by saying a VAR can “…analyze the customers unique needs and relate them to the product so that the product fits into their environment perfectly.”
 VARs also allow customers to purchase what is necessary for them.

-The final primary benefit is the ability to integrate with other products.
+The final primary benefit is the ability to integrate with your other products.
 Even though VARs resell other vendors’ products, they do also create supplemental products that add to or assist the vendor’s pre-existing product.
 We have been able to integrate with other products as we have created some connectors to work with QuickBooks (Desktop, Pro, Enterprise, Online), Sage 50, and Microsoft Navision, and many more.
 Being a VAR that creates additional products to assist a vendor’s pre-existing product places a little deeper meaning into the words “Value Added Reseller”.

 When faced with the option of choosing a VAR or a vendor, it is important to evaluate what you value the most.
 If you value receiving quality, rapid, and nurturing service in addition to the product, consider pursuing assistance through a VAR.